rmsrosa/nbbinder/README.md

 The main function in this package is called `bind()`.
 It reads a collection of Jupyter notebooks from a given directory and, upon configuration,

 - adds a **Table of Contents** to a selected notebook file, with links to the other notebooks;
-- adds a **header** to each notebook, with custom information about the collection of notebooks;
+- adds a **header** cell to each notebook, with custom information about the collection of notebooks;
 - adds a **badge** cell to each notebook, with a **Google Colab badge** and a **Binder badge**, with links to opening each notebook in these cloud computing plataforms (if the notebooks are hosted in github.com), and other custom badges, useful for showing **slides** as exported with `nbconvert`, and so on.
 - adds **navigator links**, at the beggining and at the end of each notebook, with links to traverse to the previous and the next notebook, and to other selected notebooks, such as the Table of Contents and the References;